-Stovall holds the position of Edward J. Meeman Distinguished Professor of Journalism at the University of Tennessee.
+Stovall is the former Edward J. Meeman Distinguished Professor of Journalism at the University of Tennessee.
+He is a professor emeritus at both the University of Alabama and the University of Tennessee.

 Before joining the UT faculty in 2006, Stovall was a visiting professor of mass communication at Emory and Henry College in Emory, Va.
 He came to Emory and Henry in 2003 after serving as a journalism professor for 25 years at the University of Alabama, where he is professor emeritus.
 He was also a co-director of Southern Opinion Research, a private survey public opinion firm specializing in legal, political and media research, for nearly 20 years.

 Stovall began teaching at the University of Alabama in 1978.
 During that time he has also served as director of the Communication Research and Service Center, co-director of the Capstone Poll, and assistant dean of the College of Communication.